How to Level a Concrete Floor

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 A: There is no one way to level a concrete floor.
 Of all the methods available to do-it-yourselfers, which should you employ?
-That largely depends on how level you want to make the concrete.
-And that question, in turn, hinges on a related but different question: What type of flooring do you plan to install in your basement?
+That depends on how level you want to make the concrete.
+And that question, in turn, hinges on a related but different question: What type of flooring do you plan to install in your basement once the floor is level?

 Leveling a concrete floor for carpeting

-If you envision carpeting or another type of floor that forgives minor variations in subfloor grade, such as engineered wood or click-and-lock vinyl, then you can probably opt for the least labor-intensive method.
+If you envision carpeting or another type of floor that forgives minor variations in subfloor grade, such as engineered wood or click-and-lock vinyl, then you can probably opt for the least labor-intensive method for leveling a floor.

 Here, a concrete grinder would do the bulk of the work.
-(You can rent this tool from your local home center.)
+(You can rent a concrete grinder from your local home improvement center.)
 You’d use it to grind down the most prominent ridges in the floor.

-To finish the job, you would then mix up a small batch of concrete and use it to fill in any dips or depressions.
+To finish the job, you would then mix a batch of concrete and use it to fill in any dips or depressions.

 Leveling a concrete floor for tile